 You’ll be matched with a supervisor who understands your context and can walk alongside you as a critical friend, mentor, and sounding board.

 Supervision isn’t just an individual benefit — it’s a team-strengthening strategy.
-Managers who invest in supervision help to:
+Managers who invest in it help to:

 We work with organisations to embed supervision into their structures, policies, and leadership practices.
-This includes training for internal supervisors, reflective practice workshops, and developing supervision frameworks.
+This includes training for internal supervisors, reflective practice workshops, and developing reflective practice frameworks.

 For those entering the field, supervision is critical.
 It supports:

-We offer specialised supervision for students and graduates, with a strong focus on learning, encouragement, and reflective skill-building.
+We offer specialised supports for students and graduates, with a strong focus on learning, encouragement, and reflective skill-building.

 Supporting the person, the practitioner, and the professional.